Cohabitation and marriage agreements serve as essential legal tools for couples who want to secure their rights and protect their interests.

 Why Consider a Cohabitation or Marriage Agreement?

 Discussing financial and legal matters may feel uncomfortable but addressing them early can help couples avoid significant legal and emotional challenges in the future.
-A cohabitation or marriage agreement isn’t about doubting your relationship, it’s about demonstrating mutual respect and creating a transparent and fair framework for your partnership.
+A cohabitation or marriage agreement isn’t about doubting your relationship, it’s about demonstrating mutual respect and creating a transparent and fair framework for your relationship.

 Taking the time to set up a legal agreement reflects care and foresight for both your present and future as a couple.
 Every couple’s situation is unique, and various considerations may come into play.